ydemetriades/cfstep-bitbucket-buildstatus/README.md

 # Bitbucket Build Status

 ## Description:
-This plugin enables codefresh pipelines to update the Build Status of a commit in Commit.
+This plugin enables Codefresh Pipelines to update the Build Status of a commit in Bitbucket Cloud or Bitbucket Server.

 Can be used to trigger pipelines for CI, Pull Request merge check etc.

 ## Usage

-It can be used with two different approaches, as a docker image or as a Codefresh step.
+In this section will find the available Parameters and Examples.

+The following examples are using the `ydemetriades/bitbucket-buildstatus` Codefresh step available in [Marketplace](https://codefresh.io/steps/step/ydemetriades%2Fbitbucket-buildstatus)

 ### Parameters